IanWalston/QuickMaths/README.md

 #### Standardized Tests

 SAT, ACT, GED, GRE, certificates, other stuff like that.
-None of them are all mental math, but being able to do those parts flawlessly and quickly really free's up your time to think about the more complicated bits
+None of them are all mental math, but being able to do those parts flawlessly and quickly really frees up your time to think about the more complicated bits

 #### Staving off dementia